-Learn about U.S. literacy studies and research on readability and readability formulas from William H. Dubay, principal of Impact Information.
+Learn about adult literacy surveys and research on readability and the readability formulas from William H. Dubay, principal of Impact Information.

 William H. DuBay’s introduction to the principles of plain language and guidelines for matching your text with the reading skill of the audience

 Would your message be twice as good if it were half as long?